 Hebrews 9:27 “And as it is appointed for men to die once, but after this the judgment,”

-The moment our bodies perish, God’s judgement is enacted.
-The spirit of those who have lived godless lives, devoid of belief in Christ, rejection of all that is Holy, will descend into the depths of Sheol to reap the consequence of their offense.
-The very next scripture in Hebrews is the solution:
+The moment our bodies perish, God’s judgement will be enacted.
+The spirit of those who have lived godless lives, devoid of belief in Christ, rejecting all that is Holy, will descend into the depths of Sheol to reap the consequence of their offense.

 Hebrews 9:28 “so Christ was offered once to bear the sins of many.
 To those who eagerly wait for Him He will appear a second time, apart from sin, for salvation.”

-The spirit of those who have been redeemed by the blood of the Lamb find a different path.
-It is these saints of God who have accepted their guilt and recognized the necessity for grace, who have died to their past and have been made new in the Spirit, who have forgave as they have been forgiven, who have been sealed with the Spirit of promise, and loved the Lord their God with all of their being…they will ascend into the presence of God.
+Those who have been redeemed by the blood of the Lamb have found a different path.
+It is these saints of God who have accepted their guilt and recognized the necessity for grace, who have died to their past and have been made new in the Spirit, who have forgiven others as they have been forgiven, who have been sealed with the Spirit of promise, and loved the Lord their God with all of their being…they will ascend into the presence of God—justified.

 Revelation 20:11-13 “Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them.
 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.
 The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
 And they were judged, each one according to his works.”

-At the end of all the days and all that have ever lived apart from the love of God in Christ will stand before the Bema seat of God.
-They will each be held to the standard of righteousness they so rejected and they will know in full the reason for their judgement.
-It will be a time where excuses will be without merit, their “good deeds” deemed only ornamental, every opportunity they’ve had to receive God’s grace and yet rejected it will be made obvious, it will be their final verdict.
+At the end of days, all who have ever lived in defiance to God will stand before the Bema seat of judgement.
+They will each be held to the standard of righteousness they so rejected and they will know in full the reason for their guilt.
+It will be a time where excuses will be without merit, “good deeds” will only be ornamental, and every opportunity that God gave and was yet rejected will be made known—it will be their final verdict.

 The Bema seat is one that had a history.
 The bema, or bima, is an elevated platform used as an orator’s podium in ancient Athens. … In an Orthodox Jewish synagogue, a bema is the raised area around the aron kodesh, or the sanctuary.
 In antiquity it was made of stone, but in modern times it is usually a rectangular wooden platform approached by steps.
 In Exodus 18:13 we see an example of Moses upon a Bema seat of judgement, “And so it was, on the next day, that Moses sat to judge the people; and the people stood before Moses from morning until evening.“

 The position of judgement is ultimately rendered to the Son of God.
 It is Jesus whom unbelievers have rejected as Lord and King.
-We see the example Jesus prophecied about in Matthew 25:31-46:
+The Father gave the Son that we might be redeemed from death, for those who rejected so great a gift—the consequences will be dire.

 What is it that separated the Sheep from the Goats?